 This is the real stuff, and once you try it, you may never want to drink hot cocoa again!
 The recipe here serves four.
 It may not look like a lot, but believe me, it's very rich!
 And one cup is more than enough for a single person.

 If you plan to make good hot chocolate, it helps to start with quality chocolate.
 Scharffen Berger, Guittard, and Valrhona are great choices if you can find them where you are.

 Semisweet is usually 35-40% cacao, bittersweet up to (and sometimes higher than) 75%.
 100% cacao is unsweetened chocolate, which is fine for baking, but you probably don't want to use it for hot chocolate.
-Milk chocolate already has milk solids added to it and has a very low (about 20%) cacao percentage.
+Milk chocolate already has milk solids added to it and has a very low cacao percentage (about 20%).

 Which to Use—Milk, Soy, or Water?

-Whole milk lends to the creaminess and sweetness of hot chocolate, but feel free to use lowfat or nonfat milk if you prefer.
+Whole milk lends to the creaminess and sweetness of hot chocolate, but feel free to use low-fat or nonfat milk if you prefer.
 For a thicker, richer hot chocolate, switch out 1/4 cup of milk for cream.

 Brew spices into the milk (or soy milk or water) during the initial heating process.
 After the milk is steamy, strain out the spices and herbs and return the hot, flavored milk back to the pan and add the chocolate as you normally would.